nuxed/json/README.md

 # Nuxed Json

-Nuxed Json provides functions that help you encode, and decode json structures safely.
+The Nuxed Json component provides functions that help you encode, and decode json structures safely.

 ### Installation